peacey/split-vpn/ipsets/README.md

 		EXEMPT_IPSETS="VPN_EXEMPT:dst"
 		```
 	* If you want to force different domain sets to different clients or VLANs, [see the instructions below](#how-can-i-force-different-domain-sets-to-different-clients).
-	* Note that VPN-forced clients must use your dnsmasq or pihole address as their DNS for the domain-forcing to work, so make sure that `DNS_IPV4_IP/DNS_IPV4_IP` are not set to "DHCP".
+	* Note that VPN-forced clients must use your dnsmasq or pihole address (if running in host mode) as their DNS for the domain-forcing to work, so make sure that `DNS_IPV4_IP/DNS_IPV4_IP` are not set to "DHCP".
-		* If clients are likely to bypass your DHCP options or you want to force apps with hardcoded DNS addresses, you should set `DNS_IPV4_IP/DNS_IPV6_IP` to your DNS server address (i.e. the UDMP address for local dnsmasq, or pihole address), and `DNS_IPV4_INTERFACE/DNS_IPV6_INTERFACE` to the bridge interface of that address.
+		* If clients are likely to bypass your DHCP options or you want to force apps with hardcoded DNS addresses, you should set `DNS_IPV4_IP/DNS_IPV6_IP` to your DNS server address (i.e. the UDMP address for local dnsmasq or external DNS forwarding, or pihole address for host mode), and `DNS_IPV4_INTERFACE/DNS_IPV6_INTERFACE` to the bridge interface of that address.
-		* The bridge interface is `brX` for dnsmasq, or `brXpi` if you set up pihole in host mode according to the instructions [here](../pihole-host-mode/README.md).
+		* The bridge interface is `brX` for dnsmasq/external DNS server, or `brXpi` if you set up pihole in host mode according to the instructions [here](../pihole-host-mode/README.md).
 X is the VLAN number (e.g.: `br6` for the UDM address on VLAN 6, or `br5pi` for pihole).

 6. Restart the VPN client to apply the new configuration.
 7. Modify your master run script (`/etc/split-vpn/run-vpn.sh`) and add the following lines before you load the configuration for your VPN.